tesaunders/r-intro/index.md

 Next time you open RStudio, you can click that 3D cube icon, and you will see options to open recent projects, like the one you just made.

-Let's move the workshop [data file]("data/surveys_complete.csv") into the data folder now.
+Let's move the workshop [data file]("data/r-workshop-data.zip") into the data folder now.
+Next we need to unzip the file so that the 5 files inside are now sitting in the data folder.
+You should see a file called `surveys_complete.csv` which is the data we will be suing for the workshop.
+You should also see this same data file split into 4 separate spreadsheet files, which we'll use later in the workshop to demonstrate how to read multiple files in at once.

 ### Working in R & RStudio